2. Develop the Right Application Strategy in Your Essays

 All of this plays into your strategy.
 In writing the application essays, your strategy should be to highlight the unique experiences you've had — both on the job and in your personal life — that you believe will be valuable to your classmates.
 If you were assigned to an economic development project in Vietnam, for instance, that's unique.
 So is working in a refugee camp in Afghanistan.
 Very few people can bring that kind of experience to the table, and schools are looking for applicants who can share that background in the classroom.
 They will gladly discount GPA and GMAT scores to get those people into their programs.

 But you don't need experience in a Third World country to have something unique and valuable to offer.
 A lot of my GMAT students are consultants with big firms such as Bain, BCG, and Deloitte.
 In large part, they all have the same generic work experience, and most of them make the mistake of discussing that experience in their essays.

 Think about how that looks to an admissions officer.
 She's got a pile of applications on her desk from consultants in every Bain and Deloitte office around the world, and every applicant is talking about the same thing.
 How does she decide who to choose?

 That's the key to getting into top business schools.
-Convince me in your essays that you have something unique to share with your potential classmates, and I'll ignore your not-so-hot GMAT score and undergraduate GPA.
+Convince me in your essays that you have something valuable to share with your potential classmates, and I'll ignore your not-so-hot GMAT score and undergraduate GPA.
 I see it all the time.
 People with modest GMAT scores but valuable experiences are regularly admitted to top programs.